-The EEE risk level in Cohasset has been increased to moderate.
-DPH recommends that everyone should protect themselves from mosquito bites by staying indoors as much as possible from dusk to dawn during peak mosquito hours, applying insect repellent when outdoors, draining standing water where mosquitoes breed, and repairing screens and doors.
-August and September are the peak months for mosquito borne illness.
-Risk will decrease after the first hard frost – typically in early November.
-For up to date risk level maps and mosquito testing results visit: www.mass.gov/dph/mosquito
+The EEE risk level in Cohasset will remain moderate until the first hard frost.
+Historically the first hard frost has occurred in the first week of November.
+There will be no more mosquito spraying anywhere in the state due to cold temperatures at night.
+Therefore, DPH recommends that everyone remain vigilant and protect themselves from mosquito bites by staying indoors as much as possible from dusk to dawn during peak mosquito hours, applying insect repellent when outdoors, draining standing water where mosquitoes breed, and repairing screens and doors.

 The Cohasset Board of Health has announced its schedule of Flu Clinics.
 Please click here to view the dates.

 Beach Testing has concluded for the 2019 season.